 Here are just a few places where clubs and organizations are located:

-Marshall Student Center (MSC) – Inside the center, you can find the Student Life Tower which houses most of the offices of organizations.
+- Marshall Student Center (MSC) – Inside the center, you can find the Student Life Tower which houses most of the offices of organizations.

-New Student Connections (NSC) – This office coordinates WOW: Week of Welcome, and the First Fifty Days which hold events and activities for new students.
+- New Student Connections (NSC) – This office coordinates WOW: Week of Welcome, and the First Fifty Days which hold events and activities for new students.
 There is everything from photo ops, mixers, involvement with the Round-Up, Homecoming, Family Weekend, and Movies on the Lawn.

-Student Government is an entity of itself.
+- Student Government is an entity of itself.
 Look into it if you want to be a leader at USF.

-The Center for Student Development – They hold educational, social, and cultural events including concerts, and Patio Tuesday, which provide great opportunities to connect with friends.
+- The Center for Student Development – They hold educational, social, and cultural events including concerts, and Patio Tuesday, which provide great opportunities to connect with friends.

-Student Organizations – There are over 600 clubs/organizations that include Greek, academic, religious, service, special interest, recreation, and multicultural interests.
+- Student Organizations – There are over 600 clubs/organizations that include Greek, academic, religious, service, special interest, recreation, and multicultural interests.

-Leadership and Civic Engagement – This office helps coordinate Bulls Service Breaks (trips of service during Spring Break week) and the Dance Marathon which raises money for the Children’s Miracle Network.
+- Leadership and Civic Engagement – This office helps coordinate Bulls Service Breaks (trips of service during Spring Break week) and the Dance Marathon which raises money for the Children’s Miracle Network.

 - The Oracle – This is a USF student-run newspaper that can be found on campus and around the USF area.

-Intramurals – There are 30 different sports and activities to join, from flag-football, ultimate Frisbee, table tennis, and more.
+- Intramurals – There are 30 different sports and activities to join, from flag-football, ultimate Frisbee, table tennis, and more.

-Sports Clubs – There are over 40 sports clubs including the traditional sports, but also beach volleyball, cricket, equestrian, fishing, paintball, SCUBA and even Quidditch.
+- Sports Clubs – There are over 40 sports clubs including the traditional sports, but also beach volleyball, cricket, equestrian, fishing, paintball, SCUBA, and even Quidditch.

-Religious Groups – USF has 13 different groups including campus ministries and Chabad and Hillel.
+- Religious Groups – USF has 13 different groups including campus ministries and Chabad and Hillel.

+For more information and details.
 So, encourage your student to get involved in something.
 They need to “find their tribe” and to find their place at USF.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.